jayminwest/TeachNicheOfficial/issues/2025-02-25-nan-value-error-during-lesson-creation-process.md

-# Fix: NaN Value Error During Lesson Creation Process
+# Fix: NaN Value Error During Lesson Creation Process [RESOLVED]

 ## Description

-During the lesson creation process, the following error is occurring:
+During the lesson creation process, the following error was occurring:

 ```
 Received NaN for the `value` attribute.
 If this is expected, cast the value to a string.
 ```

-This error is likely occurring in a form input component where a numeric value is being passed as `NaN` instead of a valid number or string.
-This causes React to throw a warning and may lead to unexpected behavior in the form.
+This error was occurring in the lesson form component where the price field was sometimes receiving a NaN value instead of a valid number or string.

 ## Steps to Reproduce